Conophytum cordatum Schick & Tisch.

 This succulent is a form of Conophytum bilobum subsp. bilobum with violet or magenta flowers.
 It is native to the western part of South Africa.

-Conophytum cordatum is a small succulent with short internodes and bodies of two fleshy, partly fused leaves.
+Conophytum cordatum is a small succulent with short internodes and bodies of two thick, fleshy, partly fused leaves.
 It produces many bodies densely clustered in a small mound.
 The bodies are heart-shaped to rabbit-eared in side view, with keeled or rounded apices, up to 2.8 inches (7 cm) tall, and up to 1.2 inches (3 cm) wide.
 The epidermis is spotted or smooth, and its color varies from yellowish-green, grayish-green, blue-green to pinkish or reddish.
 Flowers are scentless, up to 1.2 inches (3 cm) in diameter, white to light violet at the base, and violet or magenta toward the tips.
 They are diurnal and usually appear in the fall.

 C. cordatum is very similar in appearance to Conophytum velutinum.